Updated February 2019 (policy review)

 22. How is the subsidy program operated and funded in Indiana?

 Beginning in January 2009, the adoption program became centrally operated with policy and eligibility decisions made by central office.
 The local Department of Child Services offices support the program and work closely with the families.

 IV-E AAP is partially reimbursed by the federal government.
-State Adoption Subsidies are not currently funded and are placed on a waiting list.
-If funding becomes available for SAS, payments would be made with state dollars.
+State Adoption Subsidies are fully funded with state dollars.

 23. Does Indiana operate a subsidized guardianship program?

 The Guardianship Assistance Program (GAP) is a IV-E funded program.
 This program is meant to help families where reunification and adoption have been ruled out and Guardianship has been determined to be the best permanency option for a child or sibling group.

 The Child must meet the following eligibility requirements: